Project-Sustain/ramdesk-grade-examples/c_assignment_python_grader/factorial/README.md

 [< Home](../../README.md)

-Write a C program that prints the factorial of a number read from stdin.
+Write a C program that prints the factorial of a number in the args.

 ### Examples